Impact

-Grinsect's future-proof circular model is carried out with the power of billions of insects
+Grinsect's future-proof circular model is carried out with the power of billions of insects.

 Modern society faces several global problems, such as a disproportionately growing population, increasing food and protein demand, and drastically growing food wastage in developed countries.
 All this puts enormous pressure on the food and feed industry.